kabul-kargo/qa-shipper/README.md

 This setup ensure that the `features` highly human readable and more technical thing contained within `page-object`.
 While ensuring reusability with `step_definition`, single responsibility principle is still being kept in the actual function itself.

 To run the automation test you need to:
- 1. install latest NVM and Node
+ 1. install latest NVM, Node, and Docker
  2. clone this repo
  3. install dependencies
 ```sh
 $ npm install
 ```
- 4. go to docker_config and run docker
+ 4. go to docker_config with selenoid image and run docker
  ```sh
 $ docker-compose start
 ```